imzqqq/chat/website/spec/content/server-server-api.md

-When a homeserver receives an `m.room.member` invite event for a room it's in with a `third_party_invite` object, it must verify that the association between the third-party identifier initially invited to the room and the Chat ID that claims to be bound to it has been verified without having to rely on a third-party server.
+When a homeserver receives an `m.room.member` invite event for a room it's in with a `third_party_invite` object, it must verify that the association between the third-party identifier initially invited to the room and the Matrix ID that claims to be bound to it has been verified without having to rely on a third-party server.

 To do so, it will fetch from the room's state events the